cloud-annotations/workshop-template/_workshop/what-next.md

 ---
 title: What next? # The title of the page
+date: 1970-01-03
-date: 1970-01-03  # The page order is determined by date
+order: 3          # Page order is set by order parameter
 ---

 Edit your social profile by modifying `_config.yml` to include these fields: